starius/ScPrime/changelog/v1.4.6/bugs-fixed/3948-fix-skyfile-upload-panic.md

-- Fix panic when metadata of skyfile upload exceeds modules.SectorSize
+- Fix panic when metadata of pubfile upload exceeds modules.SectorSize